-Then cover loosely with foil or plastic wrap and refrigerate overnight.
-Remove the ribs around 30 minutes before cooking and let them sit at room temperature.
-Just before cooking dust again with the rub.
+The next day, remove the ribs around 30 minutes before cooking and let them sit at room temperature.
+Just before cooking dust again with additional rub.

 3-2-1 method for smoking ribs

-- 2 hours, wrapped tightly in foil or butcher paper, possibly with liquids added, such as around ¼ cup of apple juice or a coating of yellow mustard or butter and brown sugar.
+- 2 hours, wrapped tightly in aluminum foil or butcher paper, possibly with liquids added, such as around ¼ cup of apple juice or a coating of yellow mustard or butter and brown sugar.

-- 1 last hour unwrapped, basting occasionally with sauce if desired.
+- 1 hour unwrapped, basting occasionally with sauce if desired.

-Finished temperature for ribs
+Finished internal temperature for ribs

-The ribs are done at between 190 and 200°F. An instant read digital thermometer is the best way to check this.
-At that temperature much of the fat and collagen has rendered out and the meat will be tender and flavorful.
+Ribs are done when they reach an internal temperature between 190 and 200°F. An instant read digital thermometer is the best way to check this.
+At this temperature much of the fat and collagen has rendered out and the meat will be tender and flavorful.

-Other great summer barbecue ideas
+More summer barbecue ideas

 - Pulled Pork BBQ